 We all experience jealousy from time to time.
 But the unparalleled jealousy we experience in relationships can make us sick, can make the most docile human being transform into a hot-blooded creature with vengeance.
 From Bible parables to Shakespeare, reality to literature, jealousy has been a universal emotion with great consequences.
 What causes these reactions that have plagued relationships throughout history?

-It’s no surprise that women experience jealousy more often than men; however, women find emotional infidelity more distressing, whereas men are more distressed by sexual infidelity.
+It’s no surprise that women experience jealousy more often than men; however, it gets a bit more complex– women find emotional infidelity more distressing, whereas men are more distressed by sexual infidelity.

 I myself have been bit by the green-eyed monster many times before.
-From suspecting to the suspected.
+From suspecting to being the suspected.
 Even popular culture dramatizes infidelity (Poor Jennifer Aniston.
 Let us take a moment of silence).
-So why do we feel intense jealousy in relationships where our partner is nothing buy loving and loyal?
+So why do we feel intense jealousy in relationships where our partner is simply trying to support us?
 Simple answer: jealousy is irrational.

 What Drives Jealousy?

 With every self-critical thought, it enlarges until it overcomes us entirely.
 Every insecurity is magnified under this self-created weight.
-The trick is to recognize those cyclic feelings before they have power over us, before our emotions become a self-fulfilling prophecy.
+The trick is to recognize those cyclic feelings before they have power over us, before our emotions become a self-fulfilling prophecy and before our own misconceptions are anchored and honored by our own projected-reality.

 Be honest with yourself and with your significant other.
-Sometimes all we need is a little reassurance.
+Understanding is the root for healthy love.
+Sometimes all we need is a little reassurance and to feel truly heard.
 Using ‘I-statements,’ such as “I feel insecure when you spend that much time with him/her.”
 Instead of attacking the other person, growing combative with front-end “you” pronoun, explain what’s actually going on in that little head of yours.
 Jealousy and anger are often the most accessible emotions for when we are actually feeling sad and vulnerable.

 Our armor thickens with the power of displacement, mind becomes dense.
-It’s easier to be angry and to shift blame onto others than it is to admit your own vulnerabilities.
+It’s easier to be angry and to shift blame onto others than it is to admit your own vulnerabilities, to let pride back down for once.
 But if you are dating someone you can’t be vulnerable with, then that might be another issue entirely.

 Distract Your Mind

 Do something for yourself.
+Self-love fosters a well so deep and overflowing, even our angry little seed can bloom and spread its roots to another.
 Focusing all of your energy on illogical worries is nonsense.
-While you are up late playing Nancy Drew on Facebook, those people under your inquisition are the ones out enjoying themselves, and probably never thinking of you while they do it.
-We are all self-centered beings, our focus is inward.
+We are all self-centered beings to a certain extent and at varying points.
 Go for a hike, experience something new and take care of yourself.
+Sing with abandon, dance to the strokes of the wind.
 Remember how you always wanted to do yoga?
-Go try a class, add some acrobatic.
+Go try a class and get down dog.
 Remember how you used to love to paint?
-Break out the acrylics and laugh when if ever considered an artist, it would be in the realm of abstract and surrealism.
+Break out the acrylics and find your inner child again.

 Stop putting so much pressure on another person to make you happy.
 It is in this cycle, in this never-ending need of approval, that we try to resolve past trauma and recreate our path from behind.
 Jealousy is a stress response.
 Manage your anxiety and the jealousy may dissipate, honor old wounds and sow those seeds within, my little song birds!